 Why should I run a monthly First Friday Network meeting?

 Whether you are a new or established business the exposure of being the organiser of a busy network event like First Friday is priceless.
 Your company details appear on all marketing material and it is your name that will be mentioned when people refer new guests to visit.
 The cost of gaining this level of exposure would normally be prohibitive, especially if you had to buy advertising space, but the network acts as your word-of-mouth sales force!
 Becoming an organiser boosts your image as a trustworthy individual to do business with.

 What will it cost me?

 The set up fee is just £199 and then £20 a month on a rolling licence, if you would like to know more please download the information brochure here.
-Please note: We have reduced the costs during the pandemic – we have deferred the set up charge and it is just £10 a month until face-to-face meetings start again.

 Current Licensees have stated that the cost of setting up and running a First Friday event has been recovered many times over from the contacts, and subsequent work, they have made at meetings.